Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7preclass.md

 Extra-reading [The Story Spine: Pixar's 4th Rule of Storytelling](https://www.aerogrammestudio.com/2013/03/22/the-story-spine-pixars-4th-rule-of-storytelling/) and a [Video](https://www.youtube.com/watch?v=C7D8yDB7Tlk&feature=youtu.be) to accompany the reading.

-Please select and watch (minimum) one of the following videos and watch it [#24 Viral Monologues](https://www.youtube.com/results?search_query=%2324viralmonologues).
+Please select and watch (minimum) one of the following videos: [#24 Viral Monologues](https://www.youtube.com/results?search_query=%2324viralmonologues).

 **Q.5.
 What works in their video?
 What can be improved?**